segunak/bsmp-charlotte/learning-resources.md

 # Learning Resources

-This page contains the homework for the program.
-If you get any emails telling you about other homework assignments, you can ignore them.
-For Charlotte students, this page serves as the one-stop-shop for any homework you'll need to complete.
-If it's not listed here, you don't have to do it!
+This page contains learning resources for your continued reference, to infinity, and beyond!

 ## Tech